 Additionally, I’ve come up with a list of different calls to action you can use in lead generation that AREN’T requesting a demo.
 Each of these should help you be an expert while also giving your customers what they need and want.

 You’ve spent the better part of your advertising career likely focusing on how to best describe your product/solution to your customer base to get them to convert.
-Let’s make 2021 the year we start to think about how we can make the experience better for our potential customers by giving them legible ads, an enjoyable website experience from any device, and providing them with the information they actually need to make an informed decision.
+Let’s start to think about how we can make the customer experience better by giving them legible ads, an enjoyable website experience from any device, and providing them with the information they actually need to make an informed decision.

 Michelle is the Co-Founder of Paid Media Pros.
 She has twelve years of experience in all aspects of PPC and brings a wealth of experience developing and executing campaigns across search, social, and display platforms in both agency and in-house settings.
 Her experience gives her an especially well-rounded and holistic view of the paid search landscape—one she shares regularly as an influencer, author, and industry speaker at events like SMX, HeroConf, and Pubcon, as well as the Paid Media Pros YouTube channel.